nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 5.1 Add a task
 Note: For this current version of **SLAM**, pre-selecting an `Event` is not required for this command.

-**Prerequisite:** You must have added at least one event and one member before adding a task.
+**Prerequisite:** You must have added at least one event and at least one member before adding a task.

 Adds a task to an existing event in your current catalog of events.